CMU-Robotics-Club/RoboBuggy2/README.md

         catkin_make
         source /rb_ws/devel/setup.bash  # sets variables so that our package is visible to ROS commands
 - To learn ROS on your own, follow the guide on https://wiki.ros.org/ROS/Tutorials.
-Start from the first and install Ros on your own computer instead of using the Docker.
+Start from the first and install Ros using a Virtual Machine.

 ---
 ## Open Docker